nenadstoisavljevic/first-year-latin/README.md

 - Report any mistakes or suggestions that you may have for different translations of passages.
 - Open a PR to add new versions of your translations or if you would like to correct something.
+- Make sure that you make your changes in the LaTeX `translations.tex` files and be sure to compile them for their pdf outputs.
+If you can't compile the document for whatever reason, I can do it.
 - If you have benefited from this, you can donate to support me at [nenadstoisavljevic.xyz/donate](https://nenadstoisavljevic.xyz/donate.html).

-See Nenad's website [here](https://nenadstoisavljevic.xyz).
-Email him at [nenad@nenadstoisavljevic.xyz](mailto:nenad@nenadstoisavljevic.xyz) for additional questions.
+See my website [here](https://nenadstoisavljevic.xyz) for other stuff.
+Email me at [nenad@nenadstoisavljevic.xyz](mailto:nenad@nenadstoisavljevic.xyz) for additional questions.

 ## To-do

 - Finish translating the rest of the exercises and conversations of each lesson.
 - Create a small script that will allow users to search through the exercises, etc.
-- Reformat the lessons with PDF files for more accessibility.
+- ~~Reformat the lessons with PDF files for more accessibility~~ (All lessons now have pdf files attached to them).